MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/get-started/action-search.md

 ## Introduction

-Pages in the product primarily expose commands on Action Panes, both the standard Action Pane that appears at the top of a page and the toolbars that appear in various sections of the page.
+Pages primarily expose commands on Action Panes, both the standard Action Pane that appears at the top of a page and the toolbars that appear in various sections of the page.
 In previous versions, a Key Tips feature let you quickly access any button on an Action Pane by pressing the Alt key and then a series of letters.

 [![keyTipsAX6](./media/keytipsax6.png)](./media/keytipsax6.png)